-Sydney harbor is fringed by multiple national parks!
+Sydney harbour is fringed by multiple national parks!
 The natural landscapes are picturesque and diverse.
-And of course, the iconic structures of the harbor!
+And of course, the iconic structures of the harbour!
 There is no better way to see the Sydney landscape.

 The theatres in Sydney hardly need an introduction!
-They have some of the best architecture and acoustics in the world, and daily shows.
-Looking at what to see in Sydney in 3 days?
-These are some of the best!
+They have some of the best architecture and acoustics in the world, and daily shows too.

 See a show at the Sydney Opera House